NEONScience/NEON-Data-Skills/_posts/workshops/2014-10-29-NEON-HDF5-HSIImagery.md

 ---
 layout: workshop
-title: "NEON Intro to HDF5 Workshop"
+title: "NEON Working With Hyperspectral Imagery in HDF5 Format (R)"
-estimatedTime: 3.0 - 3.5 Hours
+estimatedTime: 3.0 Hours
 date:   2015-1-15 20:49:52
 dateCreated:   2015-2-23 10:49:52
 lastModified: 2015-2-23 22:11:52
 authors: Leah A. Wasser
 tags: [Data-Workshops]
 mainTag: Data-Workshops
-description: "This workshop introduces the concept of Hierarchical Data Formats.
-Learn what an HDF5 file is.
-Explore HDF5 files in the free HDFviewer.
-Create and open HDF5 file sin R."
+description: "This workshop introduces remote sensing hyperspectral imagery.
+We will review the background of the data, how to open it in R and how to perform basic raster calculations.
+We will also explore raster data in R."
 code1:
 image:
   feature: hierarchy_folder_purple.png
   credit: The Artistry of Colin Williams, NEON
   creditlink: http://www.neoninc.org
-permalink: /Data-Workshops/NEON-HDF5-Beta
+permalink: /Data-Workshops/NEON-HDF5-HyperspectralImagery-In-R
 comments: true
 ---